geogebra/solver-engine/README.md

 ## Deployment

 The project can be deployed to a Kubernetes cluster.
-The configured one is run on AWS EKS and called `solver`.
-It is powered by Fargate which needs to be controlled by so called "fargate profiles".
+The configured one is run on AWS EKS and called `solver-v2`.
+It is powered by EKS managed node groups.

-The cluster uses the "AWS Load Balancer Controller" plugin, which creates load balancers to route the traffic to the corresponding namespaces.
+The cluster uses the "AWS Load Balancer Controller" plugin, which creates load balancer to route the traffic to the corresponding namespaces.

-For every git branch in the project a different namespace and hence a different route and url will be created.
+For every git branch in the project a different namespace and hence a different path-route on the same domain will be created.

 The deployment is done in two separate stages that are defined in the [pipeline configuration](.gitlab-ci.yml):